In C#, the lifecycle of a thread is divided into five different states in which a thread may enter during its lifetime.

 Apparently, some may also refer to this state as the WaitSleepJoin state.

-When a thread finds itself in any of the above mentioned three states, such events pushes the thread into a
+When a thread finds itself in any of the above mentioned situations, such event pushes the thread into the

 This is the last state in a thread's lifetime.
 A thread enters the dead state after it has successfully

-completed executing its entry point method or when the Abort() method has been called on it to abort its execution.
+completed executing its entry point method i.e. Run(), or when the Abort() method has been called on it to abort its execution.